ChloeL-E/msp1/README.md

 - **Navigation Bar**

-  - The responsive navigation bar has been applied to all four pages so that all pages are uniform.
-It is also 'sticky' so that it is visible at all times.
-The navigation bar includes clear links to the logo, Home page, Our Story, Treatments, Contact Us and 'Book Now' button.
+  - The responsive navigation bar has been applied to all four pages so that the pages are uniform, which is more visually appealing and improves user experience.
+It is also 'sticky' so that it is visible at all times no matter where the user is on the webpage.
+The navigation bar includes clear links to the logo, Home, Treatments, Contact Us and 'Book Now' button.
   - The navigation section promotes ease of use for the user, allowing the user to move easily between sections and pages.

 <!--![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)-->

-- **The home page hero image**
+- **The hero image**

-  - The Home page includes an striking image with text overlay and an eye catching zoom animation.
+  - Each page includes an striking image with text overlay and an eye catching zoom animation.
 This aims to be instantly visually appealing to the user to peak their interest, whilst also showcasing one of the Spas' impressive facilities.

 <!--![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)-->

 - **Our Story Section**

-  - The Our Story section will allow the user to see the Spas' ethos, with the aim to show the benefits to the resotative treatments and some self-indulgence.
+  - The Our Story section that is found on the Home page will allow the user to see the Spas' ethos, with the aim to show the benefits to the resotative treatments and some self-indulgence.
+There are 3 images to add visual appeal and interest to the page, whilst also showcasing the Spa.
   - The user will see the value of a luxury Spa experience and will consider making a booking enquiry via the site.
-  .

 <!--![Club Ethos](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)-->

-- **Treatments section**
+- **Treatments page**

-  - This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
+  - This page will allow the user to see exactly what treatments are available to book.
+Images are paired with the treatment information to show the user what the treatment may look like.
+When the user hovers over an image, an overlay appears to show the duration and cost of the treatment they are viewing.
-  - This section will be updated as these times change to keep the user up to date.
+  - This page will be updated with any new treatments available or seasonal offers.

 ![Meetup Times](https://github.com/lucyrush/readme-template/blob/master/media/love_running_times.png)

 - **The Footer**

-  - The footer section includes links to the relevant social media sites for Love Running.
+  - The footer section includes links to the social media sites for Hexham Manor Spa.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer is valuable to the user as it encourages them to keep connected via social media and gives easy access to interesting information about what is happening at the Spa.

 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)